Founder Stories: Why We Joined Cloudflare

 We had a call, you were on the line, Dane was there, who's now my boss, who runs product strategy, which is the place where new products start in Cloudflare.

-Of course, the technical team, Killian, Mike, and the team were doing all the, all the technical due diligence, but we were really the ones who felt were representing our team, and that was very big for us.
+Of course, the technical team, Killian, Mike, and the team were doing all the technical due diligence, but we were really the ones who felt were representing our team, and that was very big for us.

 Where do our people fit?
-Where would we want those people to work, who we really value, because they took a chance on us, and they, you know, where are we going to be for 10 years, just made that much, much easier.
+Where would we want those people to work who we really value because they took a chance on us?

-Now, there's obvious things, you know, we were an early stage startup.
-Obviously, startups, you know, can go through some serious hard times where people are not getting paid at all, or very little, and some economics come into it, because they have families who say, you know, when are we going to eventually get some reward for all of this, but we were really lucky to not have to think about that, and really, it was the, you know, where do you want to be for 10 years, and where's the vision alignment?
+We were an early stage startup.
+Obviously, startups can go through some serious hard times where people are not getting paid at all or very little, and some economics come into it because they have families who say, when are we going to eventually get some reward for all of this?

-And, I mean, I, as you mentioned, I was in that room, and I tend to ask all the questions here, but I'll chime in a little bit.
+As you mentioned, I was in that room, and I tend to ask all the questions here, but I'll chime in a little bit.

-Like, this was, they were talking the same language, the same vision, the same culture, and all those things were very important.
+They were talking the same language, the same vision, the same culture, and all those things were very important.

 It wasn't only a technology conversation where things fit in, but it was also a people conversation.